Table of contents

 Observability practices to drive data-first culture:

-From our personal experience and interacting with senior engineering leaders, here are 5 ways to set your team for success.
+From our personal experience and interactions with senior engineering leaders, here are 5 ways to set your team up for success.

 1. Enable democratic access to observability data and monitoring dashboards: